SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.7/README.md

-## Exercise 2.7- Creating **Input Controls** for the dashboard
+## Exercise 2.7- Creating Input Controls for the Dashboard

-This exercise focusses on creating "Input Controls" for the dashboard to filter the data displayed on the dashboard.
+This exercise focuses on creating "Input Controls" for the dashboard to filter the data displayed on the dashboard.
 Input Controls allow users to interact with the dashboard and dynamically change the data displayed based on their preferences.

 To complete this challenge, you will need to follow these steps: